UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A solar thermal system is a significant investment, but a 30% federal tax credit and other rebates can lead to a typical 5-10 year return on investment.

-Installation and Maintenance Realities
+Installation Requirements and Realities

 A technician discusses solar thermal installation and maintenance with a homeowner.